Heather Searcy, Director

-Leah Bianco, Student Support Advisor for Academic Recovery
+Leah Johnson, Student Support Advisor for Academic Recovery

 (336) 334-3467, [email protected]

 Leah Bianco (she/hers) earned her Bachelor of Science in Human Development and Family Studies, with a concentration in Child, Youth, and Family Development at UNCG in 2016.
 Before attending UNCG she earned her Associates Degree in Pre-Social Work at Guilford Technical Community College.
 Leah joined the Students First Office as an undergraduate intern in 2016 and discovered an interest in helping students in higher education.
 In the Fall of 2018 she accepted a full-time position as a Student Support Advisor in SFO.
 She currently coordinates all appeal processes in the Division of Student Success.
 In her spare time, Leah enjoys home improvement projects, watching HGTV, spending time with her husband, Eric, and dogs, Archie and Rosie.

 This image denotes persons having completed Safe Zone Training.